Estimated reading time: 8 minutes

 Flying your quadcopter in headless mode has some very clear benefits.
 It’s easier, for mode intuitive, the learning curve from beginner to a competent pilot is much gentler and very rewarding.
 But, headless mode isn’t without fault.

-How easy it is to fly in headless mode is a little oxymoronic?
+How easy it is to fly in headless mode?

-The reason being that they are trying to master how the controller interacts with the quadcopter itself.
+The reason being that they are attempting to master how the controller interacts with the quadcopter itself.

 Learning which directional button, or push on a joystick, correlates to which movements by the copter takes a bit of getting used to.